About our team

 Home Mountains: Mt.
 Rose and Squawlpine Meadows

 Preferred Terrain: Bumps, trees, steeps along with a well manicured groomer.

-Skiing Style: Finesse
+Skiing Style: Finesse with moments of power

 Current Boots: Salomon S/Max 130

 Skiing became my passion from the moment I turned 18; it was because of that passion that I volunteered at a small school in Northern Michigan to start up a learn-to-ski program for kids.
 A little over 25 years later, I moved to the Lake Tahoe Basin to make skiing my life and my career.
 I am still passionate about helping people enjoy their skiing experience, whether face to face or online.
 Besides being an owner, I am the site manager here on Pugski.com, and I review both hardgoods and softgoods for manufacturers.
 I am also a Masterfit bootfitter and a consultant to industry insiders about the importance of women's ski gear.

 Home Mountains: Mt Rose, Squawlpine Meadows, Arapahoe Basin